soumyankar/ScummVM2.2/solution.md

 	- Information will be gathered from the User Manual, Wiki, and README to create the new portal.
 The guides will be written by **coalescing only the essential bits of information**.
 The new content would be brief for the beginner user and engaging to the veteran.
 	- **Features will not be seen zoned anymore**.
 Certain features are of necessity to the user but are prone to be overlooked.
 The new documentation portal will showcase all the functionalities of ScummVM.
 	- **No repetitions**.
 All relevant content should be in one spot.
 A complete compilation of all the resources in one portal.
 No more dispersion of data.
+    - **Improved flow of information**.
+Information has been re-written after collecting.
+Consistency has been maintained to reflect a feel of a course.
 1. Better support
 	- **Refreshing the manuals**.
 The current manual is good but has become outdated.
 Individual sections of documentation need prime focus, such as: Running options, Configuration.
 These documents need to be dusted and filtered off of the unnecessary.
 	- **Scattered help**.
 ScummVM has documented specific commonly faced issues, but again, they are all over the place.
 For instance: FAQs exist on every document portal.
 They need to be compiled and shown in one spot, preferably with tags.